ranpku/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dezhi Ran is a first-year Ph.D. student at Peking University, where he is fortunate to be advised by Prof. Tao Xie.
+Dezhi Ran is a second-year Ph.D. student at Peking University, where he is fortunate to be advised by Prof. Tao Xie.
 His research interests include software engineering,  artificial intelligence, and probabilistic methods, especially software testing and software analytics.
 He received his bachelor’s degree from Turing Class at Peking University, where he was fortunate to be advised by Prof. Kaigui Bian working on the emerging field of short video streaming and content distribution.